 Click on each picture to learn more about them!

 Chris attended college and graduate school in the great state of Indiana.
-He identifies as a transracial and transnational Korean adoptee.
+He was born in South Korea and identifies as a transracial and transnational Korean adoptee.

 Jan is excited to join Hamkae Center’s Board as the inaugural Board Chair.
 Prior to serving the board, Jan was a member of the Community Advisory Council at Hamkae Center, then known as NAKASEC VA.